 Yesterday was my daughter’s prom.
 We didn’t have prom when I was at school so I didn’t for one moment think of it as something that I would find anything other than joyful.
 I lost my Mum when I was 17 and this has led to any special life occasion being tinged with sadness.
-Of course, as I have got older it has become easier but there is always a sadness.
+Of course, as I have gotten older it has become easier but there is always a hint of sadness.

 We awoke yesterday bright and early, we were popping to town to pick up some last-minute things for the prom.
 Just before we left I randomly had a look through a drawer and came across a jumper that my Mum had knitted for me when I was a teenager.
 As nineties fashion is now a thing, I gave it to my daughter with the strict instructions not to ruin it!
 Then seconds later I received a message out of the blue with photographs of my Mum when she was young attached.
 This set me off thinking about her for the rest of the day.

 My daughter looked beautiful for prom, she really did, I was so proud of her and suddenly I was hit with just a massive wave of grief.
 I wanted to send my Mum photographs of her granddaughter, I wanted her here with me to enjoy this moment, to meet her granddaughter, who I know she would have loved.
 But she wasn’t here, she hadn’t been here for any of my adult life and she never would be and I felt so bloody awful and sad.

 My grandparents were stars, they tried so hard to take on the role that was left by my Mum, but I was angry, I was being influenced a lot by my Dad and it took a while for me to let them in.
-I am so glad I did, My Nana and Granda were amazing to me and when I felt like literally my world had changed so much that I no longer recognised any of my relations with family, they were there to unconditionally love me.
+I am so glad I did, My Nana and Granda were amazing to me and when I felt like literally, my world had changed so much that I no longer recognised any of my relationships with family, they were there to unconditionally love me.
 I was and am forever grateful.

 It’s amazing though how your world can change, I had always thought that I was from a really close family, that my Aunts and Uncles and other family members looked at us as we looked at them.
 I assumed that they would want to help, that they would at least be interested as I know my Mum would have been if the shoe was on the other foot, but this wasn’t the case.
-They had their own family and that was that (apart from one Aunt and Uncle).
+They had their own families and that was that (apart from one Aunt and Uncle).
 I was so disappointed and rejected.
 It’s hard to go from secure and loved to mostly alone.

 This is when I started drinking heavily, I just needed a release from my feelings and alcohol provided that.
 I don’t even think I realised that is what I was doing, probably not for years and years but I was.

 Reaching the age she was when she died was a turning point.
-On the actual day I had a mini breakdown, I cried most of the day and was not nice to be around.
+On the actual day, I had a mini-breakdown.
+I cried most of the day and was not nice to be around.
 As the days followed and nothing happened, I began to relax.
 I still struggle with the worry that I am not here for long, but I am managing it better.
 I still can’t watch a film where the Mother dies early without becoming completely distraught!